 Sometimes you might see 1st Flush (and even 2nd Flush) Darjeeling referred to as oolong because it usually isn’t fully oxidized.
 For my purposes, I won’t include it here because I think it really falls into its own category.

 The wonderful thing about the world of tea is that there are lots of gray areas.
-New teas are also constantly being developed.
-I’ll be sure add to this post if anything not already covered pops up on my radar.
+New teas are also constantly being developed, so we might see even more faces of oolong in the future.
+I’ll be sure to add to this post if anything not already covered pops up on my radar.